izqkk/funsociety.sh/README.md

 # funsociety.sh
 Personal Portfolio Website. funsociety.sh is the temporary domain name.
-Maybe it will change later
+Maybe I will change it later.